New Zealand’s distinctive culture enriches our lives

 How we use the word “culture”

-This Ministry uses the word “culture” in a broad way to include Māori culture and the cultures of all New Zealanders.
-When we refer to culture we see it as including arts, heritage, media, and sport and recreation.
+The Ministry uses the word “culture” in a broad way to include Māori culture and the cultures of all New Zealanders.
+When we refer to culture we see it as including arts, heritage, broadcasting, and sport and recreation.

 Updated on 23rd July 2015